Skip To Main Content

 To participate in High School Select, students must:

-- Complete the electronic Concurrent Enrollment Agreement (CEA) provided to you by your teacher by the deadline.
+2. Complete the electronic Concurrent Enrollment Agreement (CEA) provided to you by your teacher prior to the college deadline.

-- Late registration will not be accepted by our partner colleges.
+• Late registration is not accepted by our partner colleges.

 College 4 All

-College 4 All, also known as C4A, is a program designed to bring concurrent enrollment opportunities to high school students across the district who may not have equitable access to concurrent enrollment within their home high school.
+College 4 All, also known as C4A, is a program designed to bring concurrent enrollment opportunities to currently enrolled, non-charter Jeffco Public High School students across the district who may not have equitable access to concurrent enrollment within their home high school.

 The requirements to participate in College 4 All:

-- A quiet space to participate in class.
-This can be at school or another counselor-approved location.
+• A quiet space from which to participate in class.
+This can be at school or another location that meets the requirements here, including from home.

-- Logging in a few minutes prior to the start of the class and remaining logged in and participating through the end of the class period--no leaving early to go to another class, sport, work, etc.
+• Logging into the course a few minutes prior to the start of the class and remaining logged in and participating through the end of the class period--no leaving early to go to another class, sport, work, etc.

-For more information, please review the Family College 4 All FAQ
+For more information, please review the College 4 All FAQ

 Campus Select